Concrete Cleaning 101

 - In areas that are always cast in shadow or are frequently hidden by organic materials

 As you’re performing your inspection, ask yourself: what needs to be cleaned?
 What needs to be fixed/changed?
 What can be prepared/protected from harsh weather?

 Stains that occur because of mold, algae, and dirt are permanent unless they’re cleaned by a power washer.
 So be sure to call our team of experts at Bright Spot Power Washing for all your concrete cleaning needs.
 Make a note of all the places on your sidewalks where these stains can be found.

 Are All Sidewalk Stains Permanent?
+Not With Concrete Cleaning